 Remember when 4.3 was announced and everyone flocked to get all the new features?
 I remember, and right after I updated I had mammoth problems with my iPhone.
 It took me a few days to get it straightened out, and if I had just waited a few days and read the reports of other people having similar issues, then I would have known to wait.

 Now iOS 5 is coming out sometime soon, and the question is, do we update right away or wait a bit to hear what the Internet collectively says about any problems that could happen?
 Answer in the poll to the right, and let’s figure it out.

 Everyone here at iPhone.AppStorm would like to send out a huge thanks to this month’s iPhone.AppStorm sponsors, for all of the great work that they do.
 If you would like to advertise on the site, you can purchase a space through BuySellAds.

-You could also consider a Quick Look submission, an easy way to showcase your app to all our readers.
+You could also look into getting a Quick Look submission, which is another easy way to show off your app to all of our readers.